 2) program, a new eprom 2716, the contents of the firmware of the MK83 given me at the time by the person of Modena, to install it on my MK83 and groped to make the loading of ITS CP / M: this has allowed us to develop the My MK83 operating system CP / M for MK83.

-Waiting to recover a pair of drive 5.25 "working with the same characteristics for the system MK3000 and who knows, maybe even its operating system CP / M original, I shall interface properly a pair of 3.5" drives with MK83 firmware and operating system CP / M MK83.
+Waiting to recover a pair of drive 5.25 "working with the same features for the system MK3000 and who knows, maybe even its operating system CP / M original, I shall interface properly drive a pair of 3.5" MK83 firmware and operating system CP / M MK83.

 I have my card with MK82 z80 at 2.5MHz and FDC 1771 Upload the bios to F000H and booting CP / M from floppy disk size 8 "SSSD sectors 128byte x 26 track 77 track single sided single density.